 Well I really am in to my Pfaffs.
 Although I had professed my OMG for the 332 when I saw her younger sister I new that was for me.
 I searched for several months to find a 360 and realized they were hard to come by, so I researched Ebay and got this one for a fair price.
-I'm not into buying these expensive shipped versions, I prefer to wait for a CL listing but not many around.
+I'm not into buying these expensive machines, having them shipped, and hoping they are what I wanted, I prefer to wait for a CL listing but they must not have sold many in Michigan.

 I found the SN date on Ismacs.